 The largest

-nickel mine in the world: Weda Bay Nickel (Indonesia)
+nickel mine in the world in volume at Weda Bay Nickel (Indonesia)

 (million wet tonnes)